| Status: | Active, open to new members |

 30th July - Route to be announced led by Barry

-13th August - Route to be announced led by Sandra
+13th August - Route to be announced led by Sandra - 2pm departure due to Enrolment in the morning

 LONGER SUMMER SPECIALS - steady & stretching on dates to suit participants monthly May to September,